 In geography, a boundary is a real or imaginary line that separates different regions of the Earth.
 Things like rivers, mountain ranges and oceans all serve as physical boundaries, while state and country borders serve as imaginary boundaries.

 When it comes to our own personal relationships with others, however, boundaries aren’t always so cut and dry.
 Most of the time, we don’t have a literal barrier or a large geographical separation between us and other people.
 At times, it can be difficult to identify when our boundaries are being crossed.
-We may even fear what might happen if we set them.
+We may even fear the consequences of setting them.

-Besides being told to keep our hands to ourselves growing up, most of us were never schooled in the art of boundaries.
+Other than being told to “keep our hands to ourselves,” most of us never learned how to set personal boundaries.
 But setting healthy boundaries can lay the groundwork for healthy relationships with others—whether it’s with a friend or family member, coworker or boss or strangers you encounter.

 A boundary is a limit and a rule we set within relationships that helps each individual define what they will or will not allow.
 Most importantly, boundaries are set for yourself, not for others.

 Boundaries help define you as a person and create mental space for you to exist.
 Healthy boundaries allow you to achieve goals you set for yourself and understand your own preferences and opinions, and then act on them.
-Your sense of self-worth is directly tied to the choices you make and the actions you take.
+Your self-worth is closely tied to the choices you make and how you act on them.
 Those actions come from your values and principles that define you.

 Boundaries give you room to live without the intrusion of another person’s thoughts, opinions or needs overwhelming you.